godeploy/MCW-Case-Studies/docs/Enterprise-class networking in Azure - Model Answer.md

 The solution for Woodgrove involved several technologies, including:

--   ExpressRoute with private and Microsoft peering enabled for connectivity for its virtual machines/Virtual Networks, and potential future plans for accessing Microsoft public services.
+-   ExpressRoute Global Reach with private and Microsoft peering enabled for connectivity for its virtual machines/Virtual Networks, and potential future plans for accessing Microsoft public services.

 -   Advanced networking, which allows certain instance sizes to hit 25 Gbps for accelerated networking scenarios.

 -   Testing the resiliency of the networking design. which involves taking a link down and ensuring services are still available.

--   Just-in-time (JIT) access for secure remote administration to a Jump box in Azure (this Jump box could be deallocated to reduce costs until required).
+-   Azure Bastion service for secure remote administration with Just-in-time (JIT) virtual machine access for RDP port security.

 -   Implementing an enterprise-class configuration within an Azure Virtual Network to support the 3-tier core banking application.
 Components of this solution include:

     -   Multiple Virtual Networks

-    -   Six subnet designations, including gateway, perimeter, web tier, business tier, data tier, and management subnet.
+    -   Six subnet designations, including gateway, perimeter, web tier, business tier, data tier, and Bastion subnet.

     -   Azure Firewall configured to provide hybrid connectivity support and internal firewall capabilities internal to the Azure VNet and any paired VNets.